-- \ To make prayer, worship and liturgy real spiritual and educational experiences and to contribute successfully to the development of the faith of each individual in the school community. - \ To provide an environment in which children can grow in understanding and in the acquisition of skills, knowledge, attitudes and values for life. - \ To participate in and encourage interaction between the home, parish and school.
+- To make prayer, worship and liturgy real spiritual and educational experiences and to contribute successfully to the development of the faith of each individual in the school community. - To provide an environment in which children can grow in understanding and in the acquisition of skills, knowledge, attitudes and values for life. - To participate in and encourage interaction between the home, parish and school.
 We believe that it is important that common aims be established and developed in a climate of mutual trust and openness.
-Home, parish and school must together provide preparation for the pupil's entry into the wider community. - \ To develop within each child a respect for themself and their achievements and a respect and understanding of others.
+Home, parish and school must together provide preparation for the pupil's entry into the wider community. - To develop within each child a respect for themself and their achievements and a respect and understanding of others.

-ADMISSION POLICY 2021-22
+ADMISSION POLICY

-St. George's Catholic Primary School was founded by the Catholic Church to provide education for children of Catholic families.
-Whenever there are more applications than places available, priority will be given to Catholic children in accordance with the oversubscription criteria listed below.
-The school is conducted by its governing body as part of the Catholic Church in accordance with its trust deed and instrument of government and seeks at all times to be a witness to Our Lord Jesus Christ.
+St George's Catholic Primary School was founded to provide education for children of Catholic families.
+Catholic schools are inclusive, and we welcome applications from children who are not Catholic.
+However, where there are more applications than places available, allocations will be made in accordance with the oversubscription criteria listed below.